Ike-l/CrawlerGameEngine/README.md

 Welcome to the CrawlerGameEngine, a UI framework for a custom renderer.
 This engine facilitates the manipulation of rendering components, offering an interactive experience for shape and light management.

+Conventions:

+    I use UpperCamelCase when defining "public" methods and properties I use the namespace "CRAWLER_GAME_ENGINE"

 Interface Components

 Shape Creation